shroukkalii/3D-Building-opengl/description.md

 using opengl,

-3D building from different prespectives, movements, textures, and lightning.
+3D building with sky and grass from different prespectives, movements, textures, and lightning.

 also, you can move around it to see all sides with ambient light.